huooong/Genome-Assembly-and-QC/README.md

 The repository currently contains the following scripts:
 - `Pipeline.sh`: A pipeline script that automates the analysis workflow from raw Nanopore FASTQ files through to assembled and polished genomes.
 - `Pipeline.sbatch`: Allows you to submit the pipeline as a SLURM job.
+- `GTDB-Tk.sh`: Script for taxonomic assignment using GTDB-Tk.
+- `GTDB-Tk.sbatch`: Allows you to submit the GTDB-Tk script as a SLURM job.

 The following modular scripts allow you to run each data processing step independently:
 - `1.
 Filtering`